anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 The proposed budget shall be presented to the Board for review and approval.
 Upon approval by the Board, the budget shall constitute the official League Budget for the applicable fiscal year.
 The approved League Budget shall be shared with all Member Franchises on an annual basis for informational purposes.

-### Rules and Competition Committee
-A Rules and Competition Committee may be established to assist in the review of protests, disciplinary matters, and appeals.
-The Committee shall consist of the Commissioner and two (2) appointed representatives of Member Franchises.

-1. The Commissioner shall appoint an alternate representative when a Committee member is unavailable or has a conflict of interest, including when a matter involves the Committee member, their Member Franchise, or a rostered player thereof.
-1. The Committee may be convened at the discretion of the Commissioner.

-The Committee’s responsibilities may include:

-1. Reviewing official protests;
-1. Reviewing disciplinary matters referred pursuant to this document;
-1. Reviewing appeals of decisions made by the Commissioner or other League authority.

-The Committee shall issue findings and recommendations to the Commissioner or Board, as applicable.
-The Committee shall have no independent authority to impose discipline, overturn decisions, or bind the League unless expressly authorized elsewhere in this document.

 ### Umpires
 Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility) of the Bylaws, except where specified.